 What the Life Insurance Underwriters Will Want to Know About Your Health Condition

-When applying for life insurance with myocarditis, you will be required to fully complete an application for coverage.
-This will ask for basic information such as your age, gender, height and weight, overall health history, and smoking status.
+With myocarditis, you will be required to fully complete an application for coverage.
+The application will ask for basic information such as your age, gender, height and weight, overall health history, and smoking status.

 However, due to your myocarditis condition, the underwriters will also need to know more in-depth information.
-Therefore, you will also likely be asked to answer some or all of the following condition-specific questions:
+Below are some examples of what an underwriter could ask you.

 - When were you initially diagnosed with myocarditis?
 Because myocarditis can be a preventable condition, it can be managed if it is detected early.
 If, however, the condition goes on for a long period, it is more likely that you may have complications.

 - Do you take any medication for your condition – and if so, what medication, and what is / are the dosage(s)?
 While certain medication can be helpful in managing or controlling your myocarditis, there are some that may also cause additional inflammation of your heart muscles – which in turn, can worsen your condition.